FILTER ROOM CLEAN AIR

 How to Use This Tool:

-Start with the room and product values you can verify, then use the fit outputs to decide whether the purifier, fan speed, or unit count needs adjustment.
+Start with the room dimensions and the purifier rating you can verify.
+Then use the fit checks to decide whether the model, fan speed, or unit count needs to change.

-2. Select a Room preset for a starting point, then edit Room length, Room width, and Ceiling height for the actual cleaned space.
+2. Select a Room preset for a starting point, then edit Room length, Room width, and Ceiling height for the whole cleaned space.

 3. Pick a Cleaning goal or move Target air changes.
-The preset changes the ACH target, while the slider lets you model a custom target from 1 to 10 ACH.
+Presets set common ACH targets, and the slider can model a custom target from 1 to 10 ACH.

-5. Set Quiet-speed cushion if the purifier should meet the target without relying on its loudest setting.
-Open Advanced when you need a Usable CADR factor or Open-plan loss.
+5. Set Quiet-speed cushion if the purifier should clear the target without relying on its loudest setting.
+Open Advanced for Usable CADR factor or Open-plan loss when fan speed, filter condition, or connected rooms need allowance.

-6. Compare Sizing target with cushion with Effective candidate CADR in CADR Sizing Table, then check Fit Checks and ACH Coverage Map for the status and alternate ACH targets.
+6. Compare Sizing target with cushion with Effective candidate CADR in CADR Sizing Table, then open Fit Checks and ACH Coverage Map to see the status and alternate ACH targets.

 Interpreting Results: